blackpuppy/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 mentioned earlier.
 That is, having a User model with a username and a password column, and use a form posted to a controller with the user data.
-This function returns whether the login was successful or not, and in the case it succeeds, then we redirect the user to the configured redirection url that we used when adding the AuthComponent to our application.
+This function returns whether the login was successful or not, and in the case it succeeds, then we redirect the user to the configured redirection URL that we used when adding the AuthComponent to our application.

-The logout works by just accessing the ``/users/logout`` url and will redirect the user to the configured logoutUrl formerly described.
-This url is the result of the ``AuthComponent::logout()`` function on success.
+The logout works by just accessing the ``/users/logout`` URL and will redirect the user to the configured logoutUrl formerly described.
+This URL is the result of the ``AuthComponent::logout()`` function on success.

 Authorization (who's allowed to access what)